Stormix/TheVault/1. Projects/Clockwork/Clockwork.md

 - [x] Use Vite (WIP)
 - [x] Update all undefined checks to null checks and make use of the new TS features.
 - [x] Remove namespaces and switch to modules.
-- [ ] Ship package to github packages.
+- [ ] Better Engine / Game Isolation

 ### Engine to do: